8 Ways to Avoid Burnout as a Working Mom

 - Sleeping problems (insomnia or lack of sleep)

-Fortunately, there are many things you can do on how to lessen stress or how to deal with mom burnout.
+Fortunately, there are many things you can do on how to lessen stress or deal with mom burnout.
 Here are a few tips that can help:

 1. Don’t multitask